phuongnam7899/obsidian-vault/8 - Content Factory/Front-end Optimization (Part 1).md

 # Title: CRP - The core of Front-end Optimization

-I used to chase after every **performance tip and trick** I came across, hoping to make my front-end applications faster.
+I used to chase after every performance tip and trick I came across, hoping to make the applications faster.
+But they're like butterflies—when mindlessly chasing them, I wasn't aware of the bigger picture, then ended up getting lost when there're too many of tips appear.
+And when I first knew about the CRP, I felt it like a map for connecting all of them, and help me to optimize more strategically.

-But here’s the problem: tips and tricks are like scattered breadcrumbs—they lead you somewhere, but rarely to the big picture.
-I felt like a child chasing butterflies, each one promising answers, until I realized I was lost in a forest of fragmented advice.

-That’s when I discovered the **Critical Rendering Path (CRP)**—the foundation of front-end optimization.
-Instead of wandering, I finally understood **what truly matters** and how to optimize methodically.
+That's why I chose it as the starting point of this series.